aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 ### Behavior of the system after deployment

--   This template attaches the Elasticsearch cluster and Lambdas to the private subnets.
+-   This template attaches the OpenSearch cluster and Lambdas to the private subnets.
 Communication between these components occurs within the VPC.

--   The Kibana dashboard provided within the Elasticsearch cluster is only available within the VPC.
+-   The Kibana dashboard provided within the OpenSearch cluster is only available within the VPC.
 Users desiring access to the Kibana dashboard must have access via VPN or Direct Connect to the VPC.